ndavol/empathy-in-engineering/README.md

 > Casual deployment of so-called UX “greypatterns” and “darkpatterns” degrades the overall user experience of the web.

+[Empathy: The key to a successful software project](https://www.oreilly.com/ideas/empathy-the-key-to-a-successful-software-project) 📰 - Gregory Brown at O'Reilly

 [Design for Real Life](https://abookapart.com/products/design-for-real-life) 📚 - Eric Meyer & Sara Wachter-Boettcher

 [Designing for Disaster](https://vimeo.com/148927676) 📹 - Eric Meyer at An Event Apart

 ### Empathy for your peers